 A college education is one of the best investments you can make in your future.
-Costs vary each semester depending on course load.
-The cost calculator links on this page can help you determine an estimated cost of tuition and fees.
-Students also should budget money for textbooks each semester and for room and board, whether they plan to live on or off campus.
+Costs at Lamar University vary each semester depending on course load.
+Be prepared to budget money for textbooks and for room and board whether you plan to live on or off campus.
 Find information about our scholarships and financial aid below, including available options and how to apply.

-Financial aid includes grants, loans and the federal work-study program.
 The first step in determining eligibility for financial aid is completing the Free Application for Federal Student Aid (FAFSA) using Lamar University’s code (003581).
 The FAFSA will be used to calculate your Expected Family Contribution (EFC).
-LU’s Financial Aid Office will use this information to determine your eligibility for grants (which do not have to be repaid), loans (which do have to be repaid), and work-study (which allows you to earn money with an on-campus job).
 For priority consideration, apply for financial aid no later than March 31 each year.
-For more information, visit the LU Financial Aid page.
+For more information, visit LU Financial Aid.

 Most Lamar University scholarships are awarded based on academic achievement.
 Extra-curricular activities such as marching band and athletics also may be considered in awarding some Lamar University scholarships.
-More information on Lamar University scholarships may be found on the Scholarships page.
-Students should research scholarship opportunities offered by outside groups and organizations as well.
-Learn more
+Find more information on Lamar University scholarships, and learn how to apply.

 Waivers and Exemptions